ShawnDriscoll/PyDice/README.rst

 **Known History**

+* v3.12.6

+  FATE rolls were using the wrong random().
+Fixed.

 * v3.12.5

   **EHEX** rolls will generate the extended hexadecimal values of **0 - Z** used in Traveller5.
 These are strings rather than integers.